open-compensation-token-license/license-token-website/wikisrc/donation-driven-projects.md

 - [GitHub Sponsors](https://github.com/sponsors) allows users to fund developers directly, integrating seamlessly with the open-source community's prevalent workflow.
 - [OpenCollective](https://opencollective.com) provides transparency by displaying how funds are used, fostering trust among contributors.

 These platforms are part of a broader ecosystem that includes [open-source project funding platforms](https://www.license-token.com/wiki/open-source-project-funding-platforms), which are crucial for the financial health and sustainability of open-source initiatives.
+For more insights, you can explore [open-source project funding strategies](https://www.license-token.com/wiki/open-source-project-funding-strategies) to understand how these platforms support various projects.

 ## Notable Success Stories